Occupational and Environmental Health Doctoral Seminar Series

 - Course Instructor(s)

 The course consists of required attendance (minimum 24 hours) at eligible seminar series, plus an evaluated activity.
-Students will normally enroll in this course in September of their second year in the doctoral program.
-This is a full-year course that is expected to run over two semesters (September – April).
+Students will normally enroll in this course in September of their second year in the doctoral program and remain enrolled until course requirements have been met.

 This course is intended to provide students with an opportunity to: